 - Test scores (AP, CLEP, IB) must be officially submitted to the Registrar's Office for consideration.
 Credit for tests will not be awarded based on a high school or college transcript.

 - Courses deemed equivalent to those taught at Clayton State University will be assigned Clayton State University course numbers.
 For courses deemed transferable for which there is no exact equivalent, elective credit will be granted.

-- Students with transcripts from a college or university outside the United States must submit a foreign credential evaluation from WES or Josef Silny & Associates in order for the credits to be evaluated by the Registrar's Office.
+- Students with transcripts from a college or university outside the United States may be required to submit a foreign credential evaluation in order for the credits to be evaluated by the Registrar's Office.
 For information regarding foreign credential evaluation requirements, please review the Required Materials for International Transfer Students.

 Transfer credit is not guaranteed.
 Credit is considered on an individual basis.
 Each student will meet with an academic advisor who will review the student’s academic history and determine how transfer credit may be applied within the curriculum.
 For inquiries about a course/courses for which an equivalent or elective credit is thought to be plausible but for which no equivalent or elective credit was granted, please contact the appropriate academic department.
 Students needing additional assistance with transfer credit policies should contact the Registrar's Office at (678) 466-4145.